All Episodes

 The transcripts of that show are out.

-Because what Dobson says that Rove told him that he shouldn't have told him was that a number of other it had to be a woman.
+Because what Dobson says that Rove told him that he shouldn't have told him was that a number of other, it had to be a woman.

-And the first thing was the nominee had to be a woman, i.e.
+And the first thing was the nominee had to be a woman, i.e. quota.

-Second thing was uh that Rove told Dobson that very few of the qualified female nominees accepted the nomination.
+Second thing was that Rove told Dobson that very few of the qualified female nominees accepted the nomination.

-They they weren't interested in it.
+They weren't interested in it.

-Now if you just stop there, you oh, okay, well that that makes this somewhat more uh uh un understandable, but um you don't stop there.
+Now, if you just stop there, oh, okay, well, that makes this somewhat more understandable.

-They weren't interested in it because they don't like the nomination process, they don't want to subject their families to all this, they want to subject themselves to it.
+They weren't interested in it because they don't like the nomination process.

 It's an anal exam.